Saudi Pro League: History

-Origins (1957–2022)
+Early history (1957–2022)

-The origins of the Saudi top division league trace back to the establishment of the His Majesty's League in 1957, which lasted until 1974.
-It was succeeded by a single transitional season known as the 1974–75 Saudi Categorization League.
-Following that, the first official season of the Saudi Premier League was the 1976–77 season.
+The origins of the Saudi top division date back to the establishment of the His Majesty's League in 1957, which continued until 1974.
+It was followed by the 1974–75 Saudi Categorization League, a transitional season before the introduction of the Saudi Premier League.
+The first official season of the Saudi Premier League was the 1976–77 season.

-The league operated as a round-robin tournament from its inaugural season until the 1989–90 season.
-After that, the Saudi Arabian Football Federation merged the league with the King's Cup into a single competition, introducing the Golden Box format.
-This system featured an end-of-season knockout stage involving the top four teams from the regular league, who competed in semi-finals and a final to determine the national champion.
+The league used a round-robin tournament format from its first season until the 1989–90 season.
+Following changes by the Saudi Arabian Football Federation, the league was merged with the King's Cup and the Golden Box format was introduced.
+The format included a final knockout stage involving the top four teams from the regular season to decide the champion.

-The round-robin format was reinstated in the 2007–08 season, and the league was rebranded as the Saudi Pro League in 2008.
-While the Saudi Pro League is a continuation of earlier league formats, its statistics and records are maintained separately, in a manner similar to how the English Premier League is considered distinct from the former Football League First Division.
+The round-robin format returned in the 2007–08 season.
+The competition was renamed the Saudi Pro League in 2008, while records from previous league formats continued to be maintained separately.

-Following the rebranding to the Saudi Pro League, the competition underwent several sponsorship-driven name changes, reflecting commercial partnerships with various organizations over the years.
-In addition to commercial titles, the league was also officially named in honor of Crown Prince Mohammed bin Salman during a period, recognizing his support and influence in the development of Saudi sports.
+The league has used several names throughout its history.
+For the 2018–19 and 2019–20 seasons, it was named the Prince Mohammad bin Salman League in honour of Crown Prince Mohammed bin Salman.

-In 2019, the Saudi government, through the General Sports Authority (which was later transformed into the Ministry of Sport), launched the Sports Clubs Support Strategy, allocating over SAR 1.6 billion to improve governance, infrastructure, and fan engagement within the league.
+In 2019, the General Sports Authority (later transformed into the Ministry of Sport) launched the Sports Clubs Support Strategy to improve governance, infrastructure, and fan engagement within Saudi clubs.

-In 2022, Saudi real estate firm Roshn, owned by the Public Investment Fund, signed the largest title sponsorship in the league’s history: a 5‑year agreement worth SAR 478 million (≈ USD 127 million) that granted Roshn the naming rights.
-From the 2022–23 season onward, the Saudi Pro League was officially renamed the Roshn Saudi League under this deal.
+In 2022, Roshn, owned by the Public Investment Fund, signed a title sponsorship agreement with the league.
+The competition was renamed the Roshn Saudi League from the 2022–23 season.